Listen to Audio

 Check out our old post on Bitcoin in 2015 at $200: Bitcoin Mining Profitability

 Electroneum is a cryptocurrency built on its own bitcoin-derived blockchain.
 The cryptocurrency claims to be “the world’s first common cryptocurrency” by targeting 2.2 smartphone users, and 7 billion and growing mobile devices.
 The currency was built with the specific goal of capturing the mobile gaming and online gambling markets.
-It is designed and aims to be mobile-friendly, offer fast transactions and easy micropayments.
+It is designed and aims to be mobile-friendly, offers fast transactions, and easy micropayments.

 Electroneum claims to be advanced from its cryptocurrency competitors and a powerful investment opportunity that will almost certainly increase in value.
 Electroneum is built for widespread common usage with the aim to capture markets with viral techniques, aiming for growth through all mobile devices and computers.